 Introducing a new baby to their big brother or sister

-- But if the helping out is not working - back off, listen to her, allow her to have her feelings and keep giving her as much love and attention as you can until the baby begins to grow on her.
+- But if the helping out is not working - back off, listen to your child, allow her to have her feelings and keep giving her as much love and attention as you can until the baby begins to grow on her.

 - A significantly older sibling might like to help out properly with the baby but shouldn't be coerced into doing so.

 - You may have to leave the interloper newbie in her bouncy chair more than you would otherwise like in order to lavish sufficient attention on the older child (a sling is good for this kind of multi-tasking).

 - Playgroups, however little you may love them, give a toddler time to escape from baby and you some time to spend bonding.